RSS

 We’ll talk more about Sinclair and his toys in later posts, but for now let’s focus on what the ZX-80 meant to Tramiel.
 He began to think about a similar low-cost computer for the U.S. consumer market — this idea of a “home computer” that had been frequently discussed but had yet to come to any sort of real fruition.
 To succeed in the U.S. mass market Commodore would obviously need to put together something more refined than the ZX-80.
 It would have to be a fully assembled computer that was friendly, easy to use, and that came equipped with all of the hardware needed to hook it right up to the family television.
 And it would need to be at least a little more capable than the Atari VCS in the games department (to please the kids) and to have BASIC built in (to please the parents, who imagined their children getting a hand up on their future by learning about computers and how to program them).

 Luckily, Commodore already had most of the parts they needed just sort of lying around.
 All the way back in 1977 their own Al Charpentier had designed the Video Interface Chip (the VIC) for a potential game console or arcade machine.
 It could display 16-color graphics at resolutions of up to 176 X 184, and could also generate up to three simple sounds at one time.
 Commodore had peddled it around a bit, but it had ended up on the shelf.
 Now it was dusted off to become the heart of the new computer.
-Sure, it wasn’t a patch on the Atari 400 and 800′s capabilities, but it was good enough.
-Commodore joined it up with much of the PET architecture in its most cost-reduced formed, including the BASIC they’d bought from Microsoft years before, added a cartridge port, and they had their home computer.
-Well, like any engineering project it was a bit more complicated than that, but that’s the basic idea.
+Sure, it wasn’t a patch on the Atari 400 and 800’s capabilities, but it was good enough.
+Commodore joined it up with much of the PET architecture in its most cost-reduced form, including the BASIC they’d bought from Microsoft years before, added a cartridge port, and they had their home computer.
 After test marketing it in Japan as the VIC-1001, they brought it to North America as the VIC-20 in the spring of 1981, and soon after to Europe.
 (In the German-speaking countries it was called the VC-20 because of the unfortunate resemblance “VIC” had to the German verb “ficken” — to fuck.)
 In the U.S. the machine’s first list price was just under $300, in line with Tramiel’s new slogan: “Computers for the masses, not the classes.”
 Tramiel may have been about the last person in the world you’d expect to start advocating for the proletariat, but business sometimes makes strange bedfellows.
 Discounting construction kits and the like, the VIC-20 was easily the cheapest “real computer” yet sold in the U.S.

 Within a few months of the launch, Tramiel made a deal with K-Mart, one of the largest U.S. department-store chains of the time, to sell VIC-20s right from their shelves.
 This was an unprecedented move.
 Previously department stores had been the domain of the game consoles; the Atari VCS owed much of its early success to a distribution deal that Atari struck with Sears.
 Computers, meanwhile, were sold from specialized dealers whose trained employees could offer information, service, and support before and after the sale.
 Tramiel alienated and all but destroyed Commodore’s dealer network in the U.S., such as it was, by giving preferential treatment to retailers like K-Mart, even indulging in the dubiously legal practice of charging the latter lower prices per unit than he did the loyal dealers who had sometimes been with him for years.
 Caught up in his drive to make Commodore the home-computer company as well as his general everyday instinct to cause as much chaos and destruction as possible, Tramiel couldn’t have cared less when they complained and dropped their contracts in droves.
 Eventually this betrayal, like so many others, would come back to haunt Commodore.
 But for now they were suddenly riding higher than ever.